Binary Search Tree in Action (Basic Operations)

 root = minNode;

-// get the minimum node of the right subtree
+// Get the smallest node in the right subtree

 TreeNode minNode = getMin(root.right);

-// delete the minimum node of the right subtree
+// Delete the smallest node in the right subtree

 root.right = deleteNode(root.right, minNode.val);

-// replace the root node with the minimum node of the right subtree
+// Replace root node with the smallest node in the right subtree

 root.val = minNode.val;

-When recursively modifying a data structure, you need to receive the return value of the recursive call and return the modified node.
+- When changing a data structure with recursion, always receive the return value and return the updated node.

-That's it for this article.
-For more classic binary tree exercises and training in recursive thinking, please refer to the Special Practice on Recursion in the binary tree section.
+That's all for this article.
+For more classic binary tree problems and recursion practice, see the Recursion Practice for Binary Search Trees in the binary tree chapter.